leob/ionic-quickstarter/README.md

 In production mode (used on a real device), the gulp build process does a complete build including minification, concatenation etc, and the app runs with 'real' services.

-(e.g. the Parse service for signup/login, but you can replace this with an implementation of your own)
+(e.g. the Firebase service for signup/login, but you can replace this with an implementation of your own)

 To define configuration parameters for development mode, add them to ```src/js/config/config-prod.json```.
 The ```gulp``` build process will write these values to ```src/js/config/config.js```.